Ganneff/zsh/.zsh/zsh-syntax-highlighting/tests/README.md

 highlighting should be observed.
 If `$todo` exists, the test point is marked as TODO (the failure of that test point will not fail the test), and `$todo` is used as the explanation.
+If a test sets `$skip_test` to a non-empty string, the test will be skipped with the provided string as the reason.

 **Note**: `$region_highlight` uses the same `"$i $j $style"` syntax but interprets the indexes differently.

+**Note**: Tests are run with `setopt NOUNSET WARN_CREATE_GLOBAL`, so any variables the test creates must be declared local.

 **Isolation**: Each test is run in a separate subshell, so any variables, aliases, functions, etc., it defines will be visible to the tested code (that